dimagi/commcare-hq/README.md

 + Python 2.6 or 2.7 (use 32 bit if you're on Windows see `Alternate steps for Windows` section below)
 + pip  (If you use virtualenv (see below) this will be installed automatically)
-+ CouchDB >= 1.0 (1.2 recommended) (install from OS package manager (`sudo apt-get install couchdb`) or [here][couchdb])
++ CouchDB >= 1.0 (1.2 recommended) (install from OS package manager (`sudo apt-get install couchdb`) or [here][couchdb]) For Mac users
+       - use $ brew install couchdb
-  - Mac users: note that when installing erlang, you do NOT need to check out an older version of erlang.rb
+       - note that when installing erlang, you do NOT need to check out an older version of erlang.rb

 + PostgreSQL >= 9.4 - (install from OS package manager (`sudo apt-get install postgresql`) or [here][postgres])
-+ [Elasticsearch][elasticsearch] 0.90.13.
++ [Elasticsearch][elasticsearch] 1.7.4.
 In Ubuntu and other Debian derivatives,
   [download the deb package][elasticsearch], install, and then **hold** the version to prevent automatic upgrades:

         $ sudo dpkg -i elasticsearch-0.90.13.deb